The integrality conjecture and the cohomology of preprojective stacks: Restricted Kac polynomials

-\begin{example} We return to the examples of Serre subcategories appearing in the work of Bozec, Schiffmann and Vasserot --- see Examples \ref{nilp}, \ref{snilp} and \ref{ssnilp} for the definitions.
-Setting $\N,\SN,\SSN\subset \mathbb{C}\overline{Q}$ to be the full subcategory of nilpotent, *-semi-nilpotent and *-strongly-semi-nilpotent $\mathbb{C}\overline{Q}$-representations, respectively, we define
+For \textit{new} positivity results, we turn to the examples of Serre subcategories appearing in the work of Bozec, Schiffmann and Vasserot --- see Examples \ref{nilp}, \ref{snilp} and \ref{ssnilp} for the definitions.
+Setting $\N,\SN,\SSN\subset \mathbb{C}\overline{Q}\lmod$ to be the full subcategory of nilpotent, *-semi-nilpotent and *-strongly-semi-nilpotent $\mathbb{C}\overline{Q}$-modules, respectively, we define